-Two arrested at Heathrow airport after Westminster murder
+Two arrested at Heathrow airport after Westminster ‘murder’

 Police and paramedics, including the London Air Ambulance, attended the scene on Mallory Road to find two men with stab injuries.

-Abdullah was pronounced dead at the scene while the second man, a 20-year-old whose identity has not been revealed by police, was taken to hospital, where he remained nine days later.
+Abdullah was pronounced dead at the scene while the second man, 20, was taken to hospital, where he remained nine days later.

 Later on 28 November, a third man, 21, attended hospital with a hand injury believed to have been sustained as part of the earlier incident.